 Since self-confidence can be learned, just like any other skill, this can be a pretty exciting thing to do.

 Here’s a great self confidence video course on Udemy!

 18. Start a side hustle.

-Starting a side hustle can give you a nice boost + it can be VERY exciting when your life feels boring!
+Starting a side hustle can give you a nice boost + it can be fascinating when your life feels boring!